ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 	{
 		V = v;
 		dist = new int[V];
+        parent = new int[V];
 		adj = new ArrayList<ArrayList<Node>>();
 		for (int i = 0; i < V; i++)
 		{
-			dist[i] = Integer.MAX_VALUE;
+            // Initial distances are marked as infinite dist[i] = Integer.MAX_VALUE;
+            // Initial parents are -1
+            parent[i] = -1;
 			adj.add(new ArrayList<Node>());
 		}
 		hMap = new HashMap<Integer, Integer>();
-		pQueue = new PriorityQueue<Node>(new Comparison());
+        // Priority queue sorted on the basis of distances pQueue = new PriorityQueue<Node>(new Comparison());
 	}

 	public void addEdge(int u, int v, int d)
 	{
-		adj.get(u).add(new Node(v, d));
+        // We add nodes along with the distance of the edge joining them adj.get(u).add(new Node(v, d));

-		adj.get(v).add(new Node(u, d));
+        // For undirected graphs, add both directions adj.get(v).add(new Node(u, d));
 	}

+    // Code for dijkstra
 	public void dijkstra(int src)
 	{
+        // Add source to pQueue
 		pQueue.add(new Node(src, 0));

-		dist[src] = 0;
+        // Mark distance of source as 0 dist[src] = 0;
 		while (!pQueue.isEmpty())
 		{
+            // Check if the head of the priority
+            // queue is already completed or not.
-			while (!pQueue.isEmpty() && hMap.containsKey(pQueue.peek().ind))
+            // If yes discard, else move ahead while (!pQueue.isEmpty() && hMap.containsKey(pQueue.peek().ind))
 			{
 				pQueue.poll();